tony-aptx4869/CTFLearn/README.md

 # CTFLearn
-Write ups for all CTFs i've solved on [CTFLearn](https://ctflearn.com).
+Write ups for all challenges i've solved on [CTFLearn](https://ctflearn.com).